pointfreeco/swift-validated/README.md

 // Validated<(Int, String, String), String>
 ```

-The `zip` function on `Validated` works much the same way it works on sequences, but rather than zipping a pair of sequences into a sequence pairs, it zips up a group of single `Validated` values into single `Validated` value of a group.
+The `zip` function on `Validated` works much the same way it works on sequences, but rather than zipping a pair of sequences into a sequence of pairs, it zips up a group of single `Validated` values into single `Validated` value of a group.

 From here, we can use another function that we may already be familiar with, `map`, which takes a transform function and produces a new `Validated` value with its valid case transformed.